Navy Enlisted Ratings in the Aviation Community

 Most of the aviation community's training takes place at the U.S. Naval Aviation School in Pensacola, Florida.

 Sailors in this rating prepare and fuel planes before take-off and after landing on aircraft carriers.
 They are responsible for maintenance on hydraulic and steam catapults, barricades, and other equipment, and operate firing panels, water brakes, and blast detectors.

 Most of their work is done aboard an aircraft carrier, in all kinds of weather, in fast-paced and potentially dangerous conditions.

 AC: Air Traffic Controller

 The job of a Navy air traffic controller is very similar to its civilian counterpart.
 They're responsible for directing aircraft operating in different environments, from airfields to the decks of aircraft carriers.
 They control the movement of aircraft and vehicles on airfield taxiways and issue flight instructions to pilots by radio.

 Following "A" school, air traffic controllers spend one to two years getting on-the-job training at their first duty station.
-This includes individual training leading to certification at that airfield facility.
-Air traffic controllers may be stationed anywhere there is a need, including at traffic control centers, aircraft carriers, or at air traffic control facilities.
+It includes individual training leading to certification at that airfield facility.
+Air traffic controllers may be stationed anywhere there is a need, including traffic control centers, aircraft carriers, or air traffic control facilities.

 AD: Aviation Machinist's Mate

 Aviation machinist's mates are aircraft engine mechanics and keep the gears running.
 They repair, inspect and overhaul aircraft engines and propellers.
 They'll also do routine maintenance and help prepare aircraft for flight.
 They may also volunteer as Naval aircrew, where they earn additional pay for performing in-flight duties and operating aircraft radar and weapons systems.